korken89/fugit/README.md

 # `fugit`

+> `fugit` provides a comprehensive library of `Duration` and `Instant` for the handling of time in embedded systems, doing all it can at compile time.

-This library is a heavily inspired Rust port of `std::chrono`'s `Duration` from C++ which does all it can at compile time.
+This library is a heavily inspired of `std::chrono`'s `Duration` from C++ which does all it can at compile time.

 ## Aims